-More specifically… it’s a delicious vanilla cake with a creamy filling, covered in chocolate ganache!
+More specifically, it’s a DELICIOUS vanilla cake with a creamy filling and covered in chocolate ganache!

-I wanted to “beautify” these cakes but not do anything fancy.
-So, I used some chocolate sprinkles.
-It added a subtle crunch in each bite and I liked that.
+It added a subtle CRUNCH in each bite and I liked that.

-To make the vanilla cake, you need the following ingredients:
+To make these mini boston cream pies, you will need the following ingredients:

 1 cup fat free milk

 1 cup sugar

 1/2 tsp baking soda